borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

     Hard-coded `/tmp`. <span class="minilink minilink-addedin">Prior to
     version 1.9.2</span>This was instead hard-coded to `/run/user/$UID`.

+You can see the runtime directory path that borgmatic selects by running with `--verbosity 2` and looking for "Using runtime directory" in the output.

 Regardless of the runtime directory selected, borgmatic stores its files within a `borgmatic` subdirectory of the runtime directory.
 Additionally, in the case of `TMPDIR`, `TEMP`, and the hard-coded `/tmp`, borgmatic creates a